Image

 Understanding Missouri’s License Suspension & Revocation Penalties

-• First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Monroe County, MO area after 30 days.
+• First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Monroe County, MO area after 30 days.

-• Second DWI/DUI Offense: Leads to a 1-year revocation period in Monroe County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Monroe County, MO DWI/DUI was within the last 5 years.

-How to Get a Hardship License (Limited Driving Privilege) in Monroe County, MO
+How to Get a Limited Driving Privilege (Hardship License) in Monroe County, MO

 If you’re facing a license suspension, revocation, or denial in Monroe County, MO, you might still be able to legally drive under specific circumstances with a Limited Driving Privilege (LDP).
 Eligibility often requires filing an SR-22 insurance certificate and installing an Ignition Interlock Device (IID).
 Once approved, an LDP—available after 30 days from the administrative hearing period—may allow you to drive for: